TUI & Dashboard

 - Shift+Enter inserts a newline

-- Arrow keys navigate within wrapped input and prompt history
+- Arrow keys navigate text and history